 Flexible Connections

-As a rule, we prohibit users running processes on the login node.
+The next step is to set up a ProxyJump which will connect your local computer directly to the container running Jupyter on a klone compute node.
 A ProxyJump is a useful solution that can help you link external software to the server for real time code development.

 Spending some time on SSH#